Mechanisms for belief elicitation without ground truth: Mechanisms

-\textcite{baillon_peer_2022} test the Bayesian Market in an abstract experiment.\footnote{The tested mechanism is not precisely the Bayesian Market but a slightly tweaked version.
-The general idea remains the same.} The authors conduct a randomized trial, with three groups that differ in the way that they are incentivized: Introspection, Bayesian Market and simple bets (verified outcome).
-The experimental design may seems unnecessarily abstract, but it allows many interesting inferences.
-The subjects are presented with two boxes, each of which is with 50\% probability the "actual" or "true" box.
-The true box is predetermined and known to the experimenter, the outcome is verifiable.
+The peer betting mechanism is effective in preliminary empirical trials, increasing effort and truth-telling \parencite{baillon_peer_2025}.
+Unlike other empirical trials, the analysis by \textcite{baillon_peer_2025} actually tests the mechanism itself.
+Most notably, the rewards are completely explained to respondents.
+The respondents do not even get the hint that truth-telling is best or an equilibrium strategy.
+The authors conduct a randomized trial in which respondents need to pick the \say{correct} box out of two.
+There are three groups: Introspection (control), Peer betting, and actual bets (verified outcome).
+The \say{true} box is predetermined and known to the experimenter; the outcome is verifiable.
 The boxes each have marbles of blue and yellow color in them.
-The subjects know the sum of blue and the sum of yellow marbles across the two boxes as well as a the minimum amount of either yellow or blue marbles in each box.
-This gives the subjects minimal, but important information on the potential distributions of marbles across the two boxes.
-The subjects are then faced with a choice: They can at all times pick a box, trying to predict the "true" one.
-Or they can draw a marble from the true box.\footnote{The marble is placed back into the box.
-Drawing the marbles does not affect the contents of the boxes.} To draw the marble and make this valuable observation, subjects have to take an additional task that is not rewarded and therefore costs time and energy.
-Thus, the subjects can engage in effort to update their own beliefs about the probability with which each box is the true one by drawing a marble.
-Most notably, as the Bayesian Market stands out among mechanisms for IEWV because of its simplicity, the payouts are completely explained to subjects.
-The subjects do not even get the hint that truth-telling is best or an equilibrium strategy.
-Therefore, this empirical analysis actually tests the mechanism itself.
-The main result of the study is that the three groups differ significantly in how many additional tasks they carry out to draw more marbles.
-Additional effort is most often observable in the "betting" group, where subjects are directly rewarded if they guess the box correctly.
-The Bayesian Market group engaged in fewer additional tasks, showing less effort.
-However, the Bayesian Market group did engage in additional tasks significantly more often than the control group (introspection).
-The authors fail to report how treatment affected prediction accuracy, but this can be reconstructed from their results.
-The authors find that all groups responded similarly to drawing marbles from additional tasks, almost always choosing the more likely "true" box as a consequence and guessing randomly otherwise.
-This means that prediction accuracy was positively affected via additional tasks.
-Thus, the study's results plausibly support the following causal chain:
+The respondents know the sum of blue and the sum of yellow marbles across the two boxes as well as a the minimum amount of either yellow or blue marbles in each box.
+This gives the respondents minimal but important information on the potential distributions of marbles across the two boxes.
+The respondents are then faced with a choice.
+At any point, respondents can select a box, reporting their belief that it is the true one.
+Alternatively, they can choose to draw a marble from the true box.\footnote{The marble is placed back into the box.
+Drawing the marbles does not affect the contents of the boxes.} To draw the marble and make this valuable observation, respondents have to take an additional task that is not rewarded, engaging in effort to update their own beliefs.
+The main result of the study is that the three treatments induce significantly different levels of effort.
+Additional effort is most often observable in the group which makes real bets, where respondents are directly rewarded if they guess the box correctly.
+The Peer betting group engaged in fewer additional tasks, showing less effort.
+However, this group did engage in additional tasks significantly more often than the introspection group.
+Prediction accuracy was positively affected by engaging in effort.
+The study's results support the plausible causal chain: